 What kind of Amalgam Separator should you install?

 Bear in mind that amalgam separators are installed in series with the vacuum stream of a dental engine, absorbing energy.
 Thus, you want an amalgam separator that’s highly efficient, so as to minimize the inevitable drop in CFM.
-Click here to purchase a high quality amalgam separator.

 You also want to make note of what kind of vacuum your dental engine uses: wet or dry.
 Some amalgam separators are unsuited for “wet” evacuation systems.
 The best ones will work with either kind of vacuum.